juxt/astro-website/src/pages/blog/testingwithxtdb.md

 database, [XTDB](https://xtdb.com/), allows you to avoid these complexities and also provides some interesting _time travel_ abilities.

-We'll talk about how XTDB provides consistent behaviour with swappable backends (including in-memory storage), time-travelling tests, the ability to reproduce bugs by trivially testing against specific database snapshots, bisecting our data's history, and efficiently executing tests with many assertions without writing the results to disk.
+We'll talk about how XTDB provides consistent behavior with swappable backends (including in-memory storage), time-travelling tests, the ability to reproduce bugs by trivially testing against specific database snapshots, bisecting our data's history, and efficiently executing tests with many assertions without writing the results to disk.

-## Consistent behaviour with Different Storage Backends
+## Consistent behavior with Different Storage Backends

 The [architecture](https://docs.xtdb.com/concepts/what-is-xtdb/) of XTDB allows for seamless swapping of storage backends with no change to the